chvikas/Book-Recommendation-System/README.md

 <h2> :book: Dataset information:</h2>

-There are 10 variables:

-* User-ID.

-* Location
+3 different datasets are used to get finally dataset, these 3 datasets are

+1. 'Books' - it has the required data about books.
+2. 'Ratings' - it has the ratings of the books given by users.
+3. 'Users' - it has the discription about the user

+The final dataset that is created with the help of above 3 datasets has the following 7 columns (features):

-* Age
+* user_id.

-* ISBN - Books are identified by their respective ISBN.
+* ISBN

-* Book-Title

-* Book-Author
+* rating

-* Year-Of-Publication
+* title (book title)

-* Publisher
+* author

-* URLs - linking to cover images are also given, appearing in three different flavors (Image-URL-S, Image-URL-M, Image-URL-L), i.e., small, medium, large.
+* year (year of publication)

-* Book-Rating
+* publisher

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <h2> :book: Overview:</h2>

-In a very general way, recommender systems are algorithms aimed at suggesting relevant items to users (items being movies to watch, text to read, products to buy, or anything else depending on industries).
+In a very general way, recommendation systems are algorithms which are aimed at suggesting relevant items to users such as movies, books or other products.
 Recommender systems are really critical in some industries as they can generate a huge amount of income when they are efficient or also be a way to stand out significantly from competitors.
-The main objective is to create a book recommendation system for users.
+The main objective of this project is to create a book recommendation system for users.

 Technology and tools wise this project covers,